Students wishing to transfer to Penn State should review program and campus requirements to determine eligibility.

 Programs and campuses have minimum GPA requirements that transfer students must meet to be eligible for admission.
-All attempted course work is considered in the admissions review, and as a result, a student’s GPA may be recalculated to match the GPA calculation for Penn State students.
+A student’s GPA may be recalculated to match the GPA standard used for Penn State students.

 Although Penn State has minimum GPA requirements, transfer admission is more competitive for certain colleges, as some colleges have limited space.

 Special consideration may be given to adult learners and active duty military/veteran students.
 For more details, visit:

 Transfer students may have to meet additional requirements depending on whether they are applying for a four-year program or a two-year program.
 To learn more about program requirements, select the type of program you wish to pursue: